IkeThermite/the-commonplace-book/content/docs/3-areas/brazilian-jiu-jitsu/guard_passing.md

  - Head low, looking across far shoulder.
 Whole body oriented *into* him.
  - Palm facing on left pants grip to defend against Ude Katame and Sankaku Jime.

+## Guard Passing Techniques

+### Over Under Pass

+#### Guard Retention

+Guard Retention Phases:

+1. Opponent is kneeling, trapping one of my legs between his with a low grip on my gi pants.
+He has his other arm underneath my far leg, gripping my belt.
+2. Opponent has tripoded up, connected his shoulder to my centerline and placed his head in position.
+He is attempting to cover my knee.
+3. Opponent has covered my knee and is attempting to reverse / square up, pointing my hips away from him.
+4. Alternative: Opponent is just about to cover my knee, but I have deep / good inside leg position.

+{{< expand "Phase 1: [Opponent has grips] $\rightarrow$ Frame and Hip Escape" "+" >}}

+*Opp. is sitting on top of one foot, low grip on gi pants, far arm under far leg.
+Everything begins with the lead shoulder.
+What keeps his shoulder in place is his head position.*
+1. Post heel of near hand against opponent's shoulder.
+2. Insert Cross Collar grip with far hand to block lead shoulder (hasn't solved far shoulder problem, opp. can shake his head left and right).
+3. Hip out to the far side and bring knee as a wedge to his far shoulder.
+My knee and elbow connect.
+4. As soon as I can, shift a little more out and bring my foot to his shoulder.
+5. Pummel foot through, make space and free trapped leg.
+6. Immediately go to Closed Guard.

+{{< /expand >}}

+{{< expand "Phase 2: [Opponent in Tripod] $\rightarrow$ Move Head" "+" >}}

+*Too late to prevent lead shoulder position, he has connected his shoulder to my centerline and placed his head in position.
+I must try to prevent him from covering my knee.
+Before he covers my knee, I can attempt to move his head to the other side.*
+1. Take my forearm and hold his head.
+2. Push off my knee and straighten my body out.
+Moving my body around his head.
+3. Take opposite elbow over his head and start to come up (using my leg like a pendulum), reaching to grab his belt and covering his head.
+4. Grab his gi pants and bump him down to his shoulder.
+    1. If he brings his head back to the center, go to Triangle Lock / Closed Guard instead.
+5. Place hand on the floor and come up.

+{{< /expand >}}

 ## Guard Passing Sequences

+### Stack and Staple Sequences
 {{< expand "Closed Guard $\rightarrow$ Full Staple" "+" >}}

 *Original sequence is from Fabio Gurgel.